ricarkol/genlfs/README.md

 # genlfs
-Create a BSD-LFS Log-structured File system in Linux (as in NetBSD's newfs_lfs)
+Create a BSD-LFS Log-structured File system (version 2 32-bits) in Linux (as in NetBSD's newfs_lfs).

 # Usage